Therapists, Psychologists, and Counselors in San Francisco

 My therapeutic style is integrative and draws upon techniques from a variety of approaches, including cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), solution-focused brief therapy (SFBT), motivational interviewing (MI), psychodynamic therapy, and person-centered therapy.
-I aim to tailor my approach in order to best meet your individual needs and preferences.
+I aim to tailor my approach to best meet your individual needs and preferences.

 Above anything else, I believe that the connection between therapist and client is the most powerful tool for change and healing.
 Through the therapeutic relationship, I strive to provide a safe, compassionate, and accepting space where you can openly express yourself, process your thoughts and emotions, and explore the underlying issues that may be causing and maintaining your current struggles.
 As your therapist, I will help you identify realistic goals, encourage introspection, emphasize and build upon your strengths, build self-awareness, promote self-compassion, and provide honest yet gentle feedback.
 My style is warm, empathetic, authentic, interactive, collaborative, and sometimes humorous.
 I also tend to be action-oriented, and when relevant, I encourage the use of homework and goal-setting in between sessions.

 Veronica Encinas, AMFT

 Associate Marriage and Family Therapist

 I work somatically and relationally, meaning I hold that the mind and body are intrinsically connected.
 I welcome clients to tell their stories, histories, and important aspects of their life.
 I also invite them to become aware of how they feel as they are sharing with me by tuning into their bodies.
 I welcome them to become more conscious of their five senses–to tune into their body sensations, gestures, breath, emotions, etc. Together, overtime, we discover significant and often transformative information about core patterns, beliefs, and ways of relating to themselves, others, and the world.